 "Patty is an inspirational writer.
 I adore her brave heart.
 She endured her broken heart, gathered the pieces and reglued them in gold for you and I to share and shine in her brilliance.
 This book is a step by step guide which will help you in your journey each time your heart is chipped or shattered.
 As a soul coach myself I find it easy to refer to Patty's book as a guideline for when someone shows up at the Ventura Healing Center with a broken heart.
 Thanks Patty for heartfully arranging the process in sequential steps."

 - Keya Murthy, Award-Winning author of Landing on the Lap of Buddha: Simple Steps to Stop Suffering

-Resiliency is the new currency.
+The Freedom of Resiliency.
 I ventured off to work at an elephant sanctuary in Thailand with visions of connecting soulfully with the animal I'd adored since childhood.
 But upon arrival after just a few days I had a gut feeling things were not as they had been advertised.
 That experience led to a complex quest for the place between cultural norms, my American perspective and my intuition.

 Next stop was with Dove Missions in the Dominican Republic where I helped with a rooftop gardening project at the boys and girls club.
 Only later did I learn that the chicken manure I'd been advised to use as fertilizer made forty kids vomit hours after eating their first grown tomatoes.

 And finally, I returned to a place from my past that had been a life-saver when my marriage ended.
 This time, I returned to the orphanage home in the Carpathian Mountains of Romania to complete my English teaching practicum.